GrmRy/GrmRy/README.md

 ## 2. Mobile Development
 In this repository,files contain in app are the final

+The tech we use for create this app :
+- Kotlin
+- Firebase
+- Retrofit
+- Material design
+- hilt
+- Image Slider Show denzcoskun
+- Rating Bar zhanghai
+- Glide
+- Tensorflow

 Here the screenshot of the app :